 Story Time with SPHC!
 (Sad story with a happy ending)

-Please Note: The center (lounge, computer lab and staff offices) is currently closed.
-However, all staff are available and working remotely from home.
-We are taking emails at firstname.lastname@example.org.
-If you would like to talk to a staff member directly, see specific contact info below.
+Please Note: The center (lounge and computer lab) is currently closed.
+However, staff are available on site on Monday, Tuesday and Wednesday and working remotely from home on Thursday and Friday.
+As usual, we're taking appointments by phone or Zoom.
+If you would like to talk to a staff member directly, see specific contact information below.

 For administrative, research, media or programming questions: Please call Susan Warfield, Program Director, at 651-340-1280, email@example.com.

-We will be offering our two childcare grants during the Spring 2021 semester.
-If you would like to be screened for eligibility, please contact the appropriate student parent counselor to set up an intake appointment.
+If you would like to be screened for eligibility for either of our two childcare grants, please contact the appropriate student parent counselor to set up an intake appointment.

 Student Experience with the SPHC